jgesser/IpCamera/README.md

 Areas the binding could be improved are:

-+ ONVIF alarms: I have written some code for this already, see EventsRequest.java, but it needs to be finished off to support Onvif PullMessages and posting to the special address returned from CreatePullPointSubscriptionResponse.
++ Taking care of any build errors to get the binding ready for merging into the main project.

++ Fixing any text that is confusing in log output or in the User Interfaces.

 + PTZ methods for continuous move so you can scan back and forth.

 + 1 and 2 way audio.
 Keen to add this at some point for talking with people at my front door and baby monitor uses.
+Most likely only a few select brands of camera that have an API for doing this will get the ability.

-Example Onvif SOAP contents can be found here for most requests and responses.
+If you do wish to implement more Onvif features, I have found some example SOAP contents found here to be useful for most requests and responses.
-I have found these useful as often example SOAP traces are not in the Onvif documentation.
+Often example SOAP traces are not in the Onvif documentation.
 <https://git.linuxmce.org/garagevibes/linuxmce/tree/08c52739954c0bfce7443eddc1ad4f6936a70fbe/src/Advanced_IP_Camera/onvif>